-We examined the input data for the ECL allowance calculation (both historical and measurement data), indicators used to determine whether there was significant increase in credit risk and analysed the development of credit losses.
+We examined the input data for the ECL allowance calculation (data used to parameter estimation and calculating ECL), indicators used to determine whether there was significant increase in credit risk and analysed the development of credit losses.

 To address increased estimation uncertainty, we evaluated the adequacy of credit risk parameters and models taking into consideration possible distortions of currently observed data due to state payment support programs.
 We also critically assessed the plausibility of expectations and estimates, that have been introduced due to aforementioned distortions.